-The following executives and former executives of the Group are or were Directors of controlled entities.
-They did not receive any remuneration for their positions as Directors of these entities.
+The following executives and former executives of the Group are or were Directors of controlled entities or associates.
+They did not receive any remuneration for their positions as Directors of these legal entities.

 - David Smales

-- Peter Scott .
+- Peter Scott

-- Jane Nant •
+- Jane Nant

 - Belinda Watton

 - Craig Chambers

-Peter Scott and Teresa Dyson were Directors of Energy Super during the 2017/18 financial year and Clive Skarott was a Director of Energy Super during the 2016/17 financial year.
-The Group contributed to the Energy Super Fund based on actuarial advice and the total payments for the year were \$96 million (2017: \$95 million).
+Teresa Dyson was a Director of Energy Super during the 2018/19 financial year.
+The Group made contributions to the Energy Super Fund during the year of \$99 million (2018: \$96 million).

-(H) Loans to key management personnel
+(I) Loans to key management personnel